Tulane University academic staff members designed the pre-college experience to immerse students in the fields of humanities, STEM, and the arts.

 Tulane Pre-College gives high school students the opportunity to take college credit courses taught by Tulane Pre-College instructors.
 Courses for college credit are selective and geared toward rising 11th through 12th grade students interested in a challenging academic experience.
 Pre-college students typically earn three hours of general education credits and an official Tulane transcript.

-Pre-college enrichment classes can be particularly beneficial for young students who are eager to expand their academic horizons.
-This program allows rising 6th through 12th grade students to explore academic subjects without the pressure of exams and grades.
+Pre-college enrichment classes can be particularly beneficial for students who are eager to expand their academic horizons.
+This program allows rising 9th through 12th grade students to explore academic subjects without the pressure of exams and grades.

-The courses for high school students facilitate their transition from high school to college by exposing them to a higher level of learning.
-High school STEM enrichment courses allow students to enhance skills in specific STEM fields including neuroscience, sports medicine, biometrics, and coastal preservation.
+The courses facilitate students transition from high school to college by exposing them to a higher level of learning.
+High school STEM enrichment courses allow students to enhance skills in specific STEM fields including neuroscience, sports analytics, biometrics, and coastal preservation.
 Pre-college humanities courses help students gain in-demand skills in creative problem solving, communication, and research.

-For summer 2022, Tulane Pre-College offers online enrichment courses, which run for two weeks with a mixture of synchronous and asynchronous coursework.
+In addition to in-person programming, Tulane Pre-College offers online enrichment courses.
+Our online courses run for two weeks with a mixture of synchronous and asynchronous coursework.